termpaint/termpaint/doc/integration.rst

 .. c:type:: termpaint_integration

-The core termpaint library does not come with integration into the operating systems input/output channels.
-It's desiged to be integrated into synchronous or asynchronous program designs.
+The core termpaint library does not come with integration into the operating system's input/output channels.
+It's designed to be integrated into synchronous or asynchronous program designs by a pluggable integration abstraction.

-There are auxillary functions in the termpaintx_* namespace that have some common code that can be used for integrations.
+There are auxiliary functions in the termpaintx_* namespace that have some common code that can be used for integrations.
 But this code is fairly limited, so if more capabilities are needed feel free to copy this code into your project.

+To use the simple premade integration see the :doc:`termpaintx addon<termpaintx>`.

-The integration consists of 3 major parts: terminal to termpaint communication, termpaint to terminal communication and terminal interface setup.
+A user supplied integration consists of 3 major parts: terminal to termpaint communication, termpaint to terminal communication and terminal interface setup.

-Termpaint uses a struct with callbacks for calling integration code when needed.
-The :c:type:`termpaint_integration` structure contains the following callbacks:
+Termpaint uses a semi-opaque struct which contains callbacks for calling the application provided integration code when needed.
+The :c:type:`termpaint_integration` structure can be used as part of a struct in the application provided integration code.
+It must be initialized by calling :c:func:`termpaint_integration_init()` with the mandatory callbacks.
+Additional optional callbacks can then be set with additional functions.

-  .. c:function:: void (*write)(struct termpaint_integration *integration, char *data, int length)

-    This callback is called by termpaint to write bytes to the terminal.
-The application needs to implement this function so that ``length`` bytes of data starting at ``data`` are passed to the terminal.
-The data may be buffered.
-Termpaint will call the ``flush`` callback when the buffered data needs to be transmitted to the terminal.

-  .. c:function:: void (*flush)(struct termpaint_integration *integration)

-    This callback will be called when the data written using the ``write`` callback needs to be transmitted to the terminal.

-  .. c:function:: void (*request_callback)(struct termpaint_integration *integration)

-    This callback is optional.
-With terminal input there are often cases where sequences might be finished or just the start of a longer sequence.
-In this case termpaint forces to terminal to output additional data so it can make the decision what interpretation is right.
-If this callback is set it allows the application to delay these commands for a short while to wait for additional bytes from the terminal.

-    If this callback is implemented the application needs to remember that this callback was called and after a short delay (while processing terminal input in the usual way) call :c:func:`termpaint_terminal_callback` on the terminal.
-    If this callback is invoked multiple times before the application calls :c:func:`termpaint_terminal_callback` one call is sufficent.

-  .. c:function:: void (*free)(struct termpaint_integration *integration)

-    This callback is invoked when the terminal using this integration is deallocated.
-This function has to be provided, but may be just a empty function if the memory of the integration is managed externally.

-  .. c:function:: _Bool (*is_bad)(struct termpaint_integration *integration)

-    This callback should return true, as long as the connection to the terminal is functional.
+When the integration is no longer needed the allocated resources have to be freed by calling :c:func:`termpaint_integration_deinit`, possibly from the integrations ``free`` callback.

-A pointer to the :c:type:`termpaint_integration` is passed to :c:func:`termpaint_terminal_new` when creating the terminal object.
+The integration is connected to a terminal object by passing a pointer to its :c:type:`termpaint_integration` struct to :c:func:`termpaint_terminal_new` when creating the terminal object.

 Input bytes from the terminal to termpaint need to be passed to :c:func:`termpaint_terminal_add_input_data`.
 If enough bytes have accumulated to identify a input sequence termpaint will call the event callback set by the application using :c:func:`termpaint_terminal_set_event_cb` with the interpreted :doc:`event <events>`.
+The integration needs to take care, that :c:func:`termpaint_terminal_add_input_data` is not called recursively from the callbacks set on the terminal.

 Some platforms have kernel level terminal processing that needs to be configured for termpaint to work.
-On \*nix like platforms the kernel tty interface can be setup with :c:func:`termpaintx_fd_set_termios`.
+On \*nix-like platforms the kernel tty interface can be setup with :c:func:`termpaintx_fd_set_termios`.
 For details see the implementation of that function.
 In general the terminal interface should be set to disable all kernel interpretation and transformation features.
 If keyboard signal handling (ctrl-c, etc) is needed it can be left enabled.
 But in that